ahstat/ahstat.github.io/_posts/2016-12-11-Langton-Voronoi.md

 To simulate regular tilings, we sample a limited number of points in a unit square, translate these points in all directions, and obtain a Voronoi tessellation from them.
 After computing trajectories for a lot of tilings, we extract and analyze bounded evolutions.

 The following example is the smallest bounded trajectory obtained until now with the rule SP.
 It has a period of 48 steps, so it is called "SP48".
-Here are the 50 first steps from 1 to 50:
+Here are the 50 first steps from 1 to 50 (there are some small edges):

 <img src="../images/2016-12-11-Langton-Voronoi/bounded_SP_48_smaller/234_1.png" alt="Bounded with SP" width="19%"/>
 <img src="../images/2016-12-11-Langton-Voronoi/bounded_SP_48_smaller/234_2.png" alt="Bounded with SP" width="19%"/>